rhelms2/Mega-Man-X8-16-bit-Zashiko-TagTeam-Mod/README.md

   - Switch between them on the fly
   - Each character has their own health bar
   - Dieing as one character will spawn the other in
+  - Revive a downed character by damaging enough foes
   - Shared giga attack bars, shared lives
   - Starting health is lower to balance the two health bars
   - Heart tanks have to be rationed between the characters on your team